panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 ## 1. Enabling ECMAScript modules in Node.js

 The default format of modules in Node.js is the [CommonJS](https://nodejs.org/docs/latest/api/modules.html#modules_modules_commonjs_modules).
-So if you want to make Node.js understand ES modules format, you have to explicitely make so.
+So if you want to make Node.js understand ES modules format, you have to explicitly make so.

 Node.js uses [ECMAScript modules](https://nodejs.org/docs/latest/api/esm.html#esm_modules_ecmascript_modules) format when: